 Sewer Rehabilitation Project - Glover-Archbold Park

-DC Water is performing sewer rehabilitation projects throughout the city as part of its Capital Improvement Program.
-This project involves the rehabilitation of sewers in the Glover-Archbold Park, from Van Ness Street NW to the Potomac River South of Canal Road NW.
-Benefits of this project include the rehabilitation of an aging sanitary sewer system, improving structural integrity while maintaining adequate hydraulic capacity, and reducing stream and groundwater infiltration and potential sanitary sewer overflows.
-In preparation for this project, field investigations and evaluations are being conducted to assess the condition of the sewers.
-As the Glover-Archbold Park is a property of National Park Service (NPS), DC Water is also coordinating with NPS on the creation of an environmental assessment.
+DC Water is performing sewer rehabilitation projects throughout the city as part of its Capital Improvement Program (CIP).
+The proposed Glover-Archbold Park Sewer Rehabilitation project would involve the rehabilitation of sanitary sewer from Van Ness Street, NW to Canal Road, NW.
+The benefits of this project would include the rehabilitation of an aging sanitary sewer system, improved structural integrity while maintaining adequate hydraulic capacity, and the reduction of stream and groundwater infiltration and potential sanitary sewer overflows.

 SCOPE OF WORK

-- Rehabilitation of approximately 22,800 linear feet of affected sewer pipe within the project area.
+- Rehabilitation of approximately 20,400 linear feet of sanitary sewer pipe within the project area